cmvandrevala/more-than-equations/content/Computer Science/Labs/I Get the Point.md

 ## 🖥️ Example Output

-You might create a driver program that utilizes your `Point` class.
-A code snippet from the program might look something like this:
+A code snippet from your driver program might look something like this:

 ```cpp
 Point p1 = Point(3.2, 9.8);